Call for Proposals: Research Using Original Survey Data from Malawi, Kenya, and Zambia

 While the principal investigators have designed the survey with particular research questions in mind, the broad scope of the survey means that it includes information applicable to a wide range of research questions beyond those that have been specified in advance.
 We therefore aim to provide emerging scholars (PhD students and scholars who completed their PhD within the last five years) in each of the countries where the survey is being conducted with the opportunity to collaborate with senior scholars from around the world in order to put the survey data to their own uses.

 In addition to being granted advance access to the survey data, successful applicants will be invited to Gothenburg for a collaborative workshop that will introduce the survey data in more detail, train participants in the basics of survey data analysis, and workshop research designs with their assigned collaborator.
-The workshop will be held in March 22 – April 4 2020.

 Scholars will then return to their home countries and begin implementing their research projects.
 Over the following 12 months, they will be invited back to Gothenburg for learning exchange visits to sharpen their analysis and facilitate the drafting of their results.